 Cardinal Nichols invites us to follow him through the stations of the Cross.
 We use the traditional text from Saint Alphonsus Liguori.
 As the Cardinal says: "It's written from the heart and it speaks to our hearts."

-On this solemn day, here's the second in our four-part art and culture series 'At the Foot of the Cross'.
+On this solemn day, we have the second in our four-part art and culture series 'At the Foot of the Cross'.
 We take a close look at 'Christ Crucified' painted by Diego Velázquez in 1632.